Bringing some Color to the table!

 When I was younger my grandmother made eggs in jello molds for Easter, they were cute and yummy and I thought why not give them a try.
-I didn’t think they would be terribly hard and so I set out to make jell-o eggs.
+I didn’t think making Jell-o eggs would terribly hard and so I set out to try.

 It is important to say that you need to start with a specified egg mold or, I as I used, a plastic egg (I used jumbo) without holes in them.
 Those might be hard to find but without them obviously the jello mixture will run right out of the eggs.